One Michelangelo (a turtle) visits another at the Met

 The Metropolitan Museum of Art

-Fans of Michelangelo (the turtle) had some fun with his visit, Photoshopping other images onto the storied museum's exhibit.
+Fans of Michelangelo (the turtle) had some fun with his visit, Photoshopping other images onto photos of the storied museum's exhibit.

-While the date between the renowned artist and a character from Nickelodeon's Teenage Mutant Ninja Turtles, all four mutant turtles starring in the television series and movies are named after famous artists -- Leonardo, Raphael, Donatello and Michelangelo.
+While the date between the renowned artist -- or at least his work -- and a character from Nickelodeon's Teenage Mutant Ninja Turtles might seem strange, all four mutant turtles starring in the television series and movies are named after famous artists.

+Maybe Mikey's fellow turtles -- Leonardo, Raphael and Donatello -- will attend future exhibitions of the artists for which they are named.

 TIMOTHY A. CLARY/AFP/Getty Images